neurobin/jinarch/README.md

 18. Creating a standard user account with sudo access
 19. Leave the chroot open for further modification

 After the last step, the `chroot` is left open.
 You can modify your new system as you wish.
-After it's done, run `exit` to exit the chroot and clean the system.
+After you are done, run `exit` to exit the chroot (some cleaning steps are done here).
 After exiting chroot, you will land on the original terminal prompt again.
+That's it.

 **You can reboot now**